 How to Choose the Correct Size for Your Electric Bike: eBike Sizing Guide

 Bike sizing is one of the most crucial parts of buying an electric bike.
 Improperly sized bicycles can lead to discomfort, inconvenience, and injury.
 The worst part about riding a bike that’s the wrong size is that it just isn’t fun.
-Your electric bike is a great investment in your health and well-being, and you should make sure you make a great choice!
+Your electric bike is a big investment, and you should absolutely treat it as such!
 Knowing the correct bike size before purchase is the best way to ensure the efficiency, longer use, and overall enjoyment.
 Check out how to correctly size your electric bike below.

 What are you using the bike for?